Postage stamps and postal history of Morocco: Early stamps

 The first Moroccan postal stamps were produced in 1891 by private companies which managed courier services between cities.

 The system was replaced after a reorganization in 1911, the Sherifian post was created to handle local mail, and produced two series of stamps which were valid for use until 1915 and until 1919 in Tangier.

 Sherifian post

 Old Moroccan stamp of the 19th century.
 The letters of private individuals were obliterated by an octagonal seal and the official courier by a round seal.
 Each city had a specific stamp.

-In 1881, upon learning that foreigners were preparing to set up a local post office between Mazagan (El Jadida) and Marrakech, Sultan Moulay Hassan I ordered the port officials to organize the Moroccan post office.
-It is 22 November 1892 that the first structure of mail transport was born in Morocco by Dahir Sultan.
+In 1881, upon learning that foreigners were preparing to set up a local post office between Mazagan (El Jadida) and Marrakesh, Sultan Moulay Hassan I ordered the port officials to organize the Moroccan post office.
+On 22 November 1892 the first structure of mail transport was created in Morocco by Dahir Sultan.
 The text of the Royal Decree laid down the rules of organization and operation of the postal administration.
 Postal links were subsequently created by individuals to provide postal service between the various cities.
-The local postmen where called the "Rakkas".
+The local postmen were called the "Rakkas".
 The stamps used bore the names of the cities of dispatch and destination: